hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 I interned in the excavation project at Yinxu, directed by [Mr. Niu Shishan](http://kaogu.cssn.cn/zwb/ryxxk/201311/t20131110_3927582.shtml), the leading researcher at the Anyang Workstation of the Archaeology Institute, Chinese Academy of Social Sciences.
 During this internship, I gained extensive knowledge in archaeological excavation, drawing and survey.

-> Mr. Niu Shishan's comment:"Fangyuan is a fast learner.
-She demonstrates skill in bronze vessel painting."
+> Mr. Niu Shishan's comment:"Fangyuan is a quick and dedicated learner who has demonstrated strong skills in bronze vessel illustration.
+Her passion for archaeology is evident in both her academic work and field performance."

 {{< endcolumn >}}